- Heating Systems

-At Pippin Brothers, we get a ton of inquiries from homeowners in Lawton, OK and Wichita Falls, TX about whether or not they should be replacing their air filters.
+At Pippin Brothers, we get a ton of inquiries from homeowners in Lawton, OK about whether or not they should be replacing their air filters.
 The air filter is often overlooked, as it’s buried deep in the heating and cooling system, but we can’t stress just how important it is to pay attention to.
 Replacing your air filter regularly is one of the most important, yet commonly overlooked ways to boost home performance, efficiency and safety.

 A filter has several jobs:

 Maintain a safe, clean and healthy living environment

 Protect the people living in the home from harmful contaminants

 How effective and efficient your filter is determines how effective and efficient your lungs have to be, since if it’s in the air and your filter does not capture it you will breathe it.

 Not sure where to start?
 Here’s a primer on the basics of air filters and why they’re worth your attention: